kyverno/website/content/en/policies/other/pod_lifetime_annotation/enforce_pod_duration.md

 ---
-title: "Enforce annotation lifetime"
+title: "Enforce pod duration"
 category: Sample
 version: 1.4.2
 subject: Pod
 policyType: "validate"
 description: >
-    This validation is valuable when annotations are used to define durations, such as to ensure a pod lifetime annotation does not exceed some site specific max threshold.
+    This validation is valuable when annotations are used to define durations, such as to ensure a Pod lifetime annotation does not exceed some site specific max threshold.
 Pod lifetime annotation can be no greater than 8 hours.
 ---

 ## Policy Definition
-<a href="https://github.com/kyverno/policies/raw/main//other/pod_lifetime_annotation/policy.yaml" target="-blank">/other/pod_lifetime_annotation/policy.yaml</a>
+<a href="https://github.com/kyverno/policies/raw/main//other/pod_lifetime_annotation/enforce_pod_duration.yaml" target="-blank">/other/pod_lifetime_annotation/enforce_pod_duration.yaml</a>

 ```yaml
 apiVersion: kyverno.io/v1